The story of Omaha’s first pizzeria begins with one of Omaha’s iconic restaurant families: the Caniglias.

 Nebraska State Historical Society photo of Little Italy in the 1930s or 40s.
 The photo is looking northwest from 9th and Forest Ave.
 The Caniglia Bakery would be in the upper right before the train tracks.

-Cirino took over the bakery after his father passed away in 1928.
+After his father passed away in 1928, Charles took over the bakery.
 During prohibition he was arrested for operating a still.
-This certainly wasn’t unique to him as many others were arrested while trying to make ends meet for their families particularly during the Great Depression.
-Despite never having attended school, Cirino turned out to be a skilled business person.
-He started baking for the next morning at 10 PM before finishing at 3 AM in time to deliver warm bread to customers for their breakfasts.
+This certainly wasn’t unique to him as many others were arrested while trying to make ends meet during the Great Depression.
+Despite never having attended school, Charles turned out to be a skilled businessperson.
+He started baking each night at 10 PM before finishing at 3 AM in time to deliver warm bread to customers for their breakfasts.

-Even as automatic dough kneading machines became the standard, he continued to use his hands, confident the machine couldn’t do nearly as well as he could.
+Even as automatic dough kneading machines became the standard, Charles continued to use his hands, confident the machine couldn’t do nearly as well as he could.
 Some of his creations, including “rooster’s comb bread” required many painstaking hand operations.
-Even while raising six children and organizing Santa Lucia, Giovanna handled the money for the family business.
-Business was good enough that they purchased the adjoining lots and built several small apartment houses.
-Cirino also operated a hardware store and pool hall.
+Even while raising a family and organizing Santa Lucia, Giovanna handled the money for the family business.
+Business was good enough that they purchased the adjoining lots from which he ran a hardware store and pool hall, in addition to building several small houses.

 Advertisement for Caniglia’s Pizzaria.
 They purposely spelled it this way even though pizzeria is used more frequently.
 La Casa, Omaha’s second pizzeria, would purposely mispell it as well.

-While their son Nuncio (Eli) was stationed near Baltimore in 1945, he found himself strolling through the city’s large Italian North End looking for something to eat.
-That’s where he discovered a dish called pizza that looked similar to what Grazia would make them as children except she called it cucurene.
-The Sicilian dish was made with thin dough and then topped with cheese, spinach, broccoli, artichokes or whatever else they could find after which it was baked.
-He excitedly told his brothers of the popularity of the dish along the east coast.
-Together the brothers planned to open a pizzeria of their own once they got back home from serving their county.
+It was their son Nuncio (Eli) that first introduced the masses in Omaha to pizza.
+He was stationed near Baltimore in 1945 and while strolling through the city’s Italian North End looking for something to eat, he came across a pizzeria.
+The dish looked similar to what his mother made for them as children except she called it cucurene.
+In their home in Carlentini, they made it with thin dough and then topped with cheese, spinach, broccoli, artichokes or whatever else they could find after which it was baked.
+He excitedly told his brothers of the popularity of it on the East Coast at which point they planned to open a pizzeria of their own once they returned home.

 Caniglia’s Pizzaria and Steak House menu courtesy of Omaha Public Library.

-After the Cangilia boys returned home, they started work on Omaha’s first pizzeria in 1946.
-They added an extension to the bakery and timed it so that it would be open during the Santa Lucia Festival.
+After the Caniglia boys returned home, they went to work on Omaha’s first pizzeria in 1946.
+They added an extension to the bakery that their grandfather started decades earlier and timed it so that it would be open during the Santa Lucia Festival.
 At first, they could barely keep up with the demand.
-Ross kept busy cutting meat and tending bar while Nuncio, Alfred (Al) and Sebastiano (Yano) made the pizzas and Lou was the chef .
-While business slowed when the festival ended, they continued to rely on bread sales to support their families.
+Lou was the chef while Ross cut the meat and tended to the bar, and Eli, Alfred (Al) and Sebastiano (Yano) made the pizzas.
+When the festival ended and the pizza business slowed down, they relied on bread sales to support their families.

 1955 Durham Museum photo of 16th and Vinton Street.
 Caniglia’s Frozen Pizza business can be seen on the far left.

-The popularity of pizza took off in 1947 among non-Siclians and Italians.
-As pizza sales exploded, they closed the bakery in 1951.
-Cirino passed away one year later in 1952 at which point Giovanna and her sons continued to run the restaurant.
-Just two years later in 1954 the Caniglia family opened a plant at 16th and Vinton where they became frozen pizza pioneers as they distributed the pies all across the country.
+The popularity of pizza took off in 1947.
+With pizza sales exploding, they closed the bakery in 1951.
+Charles passed away one year later in 1952 at which point Giovanna and her sons continued to run the restaurant.
+Just two years later in 1954 the Caniglia family opened a plant at 16th and Vinton where they became frozen pizza pioneers.
+By 1967 Fairmont Foods was distributing their brand all across the country.
+While frozen food was beginning to explode, pizza was a little late to the game and the Caniglias were ahead of nearly everyone.
+Popular brands like Totino’s, Tombstone (which I explored previously), and Jack’s didn’t start until the 1960s.
+I’m not sure when Caniglia’s discontinued its frozen pizza business, but ads appear in the Omaha World-Herald until 1971.
+Perhaps we’ll explore this in more depth another time.

 Caniglia’s Frozen Pizza truck courtesy of David Caniglia, shared via the OE Facebook page.

-The restaurant survived the loss of its matriarch when Giovanna passed away in 1980 and even managed to stay open for another 22 years before closing its doors in 2005.
+The restaurant survived the loss of its matriarch when Giovanna passed away in 1980 and even managed to stay open for another 22 years.
+Eventually, business at the original restaurant started to decline.
+At that point two of the Caniglia sons, Ross and Lou, returned to give it a boost.
+While Lou later went into business for himself, Ross stuck around and eventually his sons (Robert, Ronald and Charles) became the third generation to take over Original Caniglia’s Pizzeria and Steakhouse.
+The restaurant closed its doors in 2005.
 The family cited increased competition out west and particularly from the casinos in Council Bluffs as the primary factor.
 The brothers also had no desire to turn the restaurant over to a fourth generation.
 When it closed, Ronald said that it was almost like a death in the family.

 Photos of Original Caniglia’s Pizzaria and Steak House before it was razed in 2006.
 Courtesy of Jim Elbling on Forgotten Omaha Facebook page.